evmauth/evmauth-core/README.md

 - [TypeScript SDK](https://github.com/evmauth/evmauth-ts)

-To request additional SDKs or libraries, create a new issue with `question` label.
+To request additional SDKs or libraries, create a new issue with the `question` label.

 ## Core Architecture